SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The Sprint Retrospective[ScrumEvents,SprintRetrospective] is an opportunity for the Scrum Team[ScrumTeam] to inspect[EmpiricalScrumPillars,Inspection] itself and create a plan for improvements[EmpiricalScrumPillars,Adaptation] to be enacted during the next Sprint[ScrumEvents,Sprint].

-The Sprint Retrospective[ScrumEvents,SprintRetrospective] occurs after the Sprint Review[ScrumEvents,SprintReview] and prior to the next Sprint Planning[ScrumEvents,SprintPlanning].
+The Sprint Retrospective[ScrumEvents,SprintRetrospective] occurs after the Sprint Review[ScrumEvents,SprintReview,ScrumEvents,Order] and prior to the next Sprint Planning[ScrumEvents,SprintPlanning].
 This is at most a three-hour[Timebox] meeting for one-month Sprints[ScrumEvents,Sprint].
 For shorter Sprints[ScrumEvents,Sprint], the event is usually shorter.
 The Scrum Master[ScrumTeam,ScrumMaster] ensures that the event takes place and that attendants[ScrumEvents,SprintRetrospective,Attendees] understand its purpose.